shiyishen3447/shiyishen3447/content/post/nb/simplenb.md

 ---
 ## Is It An Action Film or A Comedy?

-This notebook demonstrates how to train a simple naive bayes classfier to recognize the genre of the film through its reivew.
+This notebook demonstrates how to train a simple naive bayes classifier to recognize the genre of the film through its review.

 Before we start, below is a picture demonstration of the equation for calculating the likelihood.